Why is my insurance so Expensive? Why has my premium gone up so much?

 What do you mean by co-insurance?
 (Are you adequately insured?)

-Co-insurance is a provision under which an insured who carries less than the stipulated percentage of insurance to value will receive a loss payment that is limited to the same ratio that the amount of insurance bears to the amount required.
+Co-insurance is a provision under which an insured who carries less than the stipulated percentage of insurance to value will receive a loss payment that is limited to the same ratio that the amount of insurance bears, to the amount required.
 For example, most standard commercial property policies contain a 90% Co-Insurance clause.
-This clause requires that insurance is maintained to at least 90% of the value of the property at the time of the loss.
-At the time of the loss, if insurance is carried to at least 90% of the property value, the insurance company will pay for damages, up to the limit stated in the policy.
+This clause requires that insurance is maintained to at least 90% of the replacement/rebuild value of the property at the time of the loss.
+If at the time of the loss, insurance is carried to at least 90% of the property value, the insurance company will pay for damages, up to the limit stated in the policy.

 If insurance is not carried to 90% of the value, the claims settlement is calculated by using the following formula:

-Amount of insurance carried x Amount of damage Amount of insurance required
+Amount of insurance carried / Amount of insurance required X Amount of loss = Settlement

 Value of the property: $500,000